BCG Alternative

 BCG maintains advantages in specific scenarios.
 Large-scale organizational transformations benefit from their change management experience and senior executive relationships.
 Highly regulated industries value their compliance expertise and established audit trails.

 Companies seeking board-level credibility for controversial decisions often prefer Big Three validation.
 BCG's brand carries weight in stakeholder communications that smaller teams cannot match.
+Complex international projects leverage BCG's global office network and standardized methodologies across regions.

 The Composition-Agnostic Future

-The most significant shift isn't just competitive selection - it's composition diversity.
+The most significant shift isn't just competitive selection, it's composition diversity.
 BCG sends human consultants because that's what BCG has.
 Competitive marketplaces let the work determine the team composition.

 Document analysis, market sizing, and competitive intelligence increasingly go to AI pipelines that deliver faster and cheaper than human teams.
 Strategic facilitation, stakeholder alignment, and change management remain human strengths.
 Implementation projects often require hybrid approaches.